zaguiini/formik-wizard/README.md

 ### I can't use it as the default export

 That's a known issue.
-Jared palmer's tsdx [don't handle default exports very well](https://github.com/palmerhq/tsdx/issues/165).
+Jared palmer's tsdx [doesn't handle default exports very well](https://github.com/palmerhq/tsdx/issues/165).
 Two options:

 #### Use it as `FormikWizard.default`